evelinapinzaru/KnightsTour/README.md

 which starts by placing the knight at the position with coordinates (i, j), provided by the user.
 It then proceeds to check if any of the 8 squares the knight can potentially move to are within the chessboard's borders and are currently free.
-When both conditions are met, the function recursively calls itself with the updated position and position number.
+When both conditions are met, function recursively calls itself with the updated position and position number.

 This process is repeated until 1 of 2 scenarios occurs :
 1. the knight reached a dead-end before completing a full tour
 2. a solution has been found.

-Before returning from the current call of **search_4_solution()**,  it's crucial to backtrack by marking the current position as unoccupied and decrementing the *position_nr*.
+Before returning from the current call of *search_4_solution()*,  it's crucial to backtrack by marking the current position as unoccupied and decrementing the *position_nr*.
 This way we ensure all solutions are found.

 <a name="final-results"></a>
-## Final Results ✨
+## Final Note ✨
-The program succesfully displays all the solutions to the Knight's Tour problem.
+The program successfully displays all the solutions to the Knight's Tour problem.

 I've integrated ANSI color codes as an **EXTRA FEATURE** to enhance readability and create a more captivating user experience.

-*Author's Note: Thanks for taking your time to read this.
+*Thanks for taking your time to read this.
 Wish u all the best :)*